jerrymaaan/backupbre/README.md

 # Backup Bre

-Does encrypted full-backups on your external storage.
+BackupBre does encrypted full-backups on your external storage.
 For Windows.

 ## Requirements

 - Python
 - Package python-dotenv
 - VeraCrypt
+- winotify

 ## Setup